vEnhance/web.evanchen.cc/input/faq-contest.md

 2. Try writing up proofs to problems you think you've solved, and
 3. Get feedback on these solutions (from a mentor, on the forums, etc.).

-If you really want to follow a book, the one I grew up with was [Rotman's textbook](https://store.doverpublications.com/0486453065.html).
+If you want to follow a book, the one I grew up with was [Rotman's textbook](https://store.doverpublications.com/0486453065.html).
 It shares my philosophy that teaching proof-based classes by force-feeding set theory notation is not particularly helpful,